Rill MCP Server

 If you're still experiencing issues, check the logs in Claude Desktop.
 Click on Developer → Open MCP Log File and check the logs for any errors.

 LLMs give their best results when they have good context.
-For a conversation with Rill Data, this means things like knowing how to include Explore links in their responses.
-Rather than expecting the user to know how to do this, you can add ai_instructions to your model.
+For a conversation with Rill Data, this means things like clarifying project-specific terms, routing questions to the correct metrics view, or defining business rules.
+Rather than expecting the user to provide this context every time, you can add ai_instructions to your model.
 This adds the context automatically for every conversation.

 There are two places to add ai_instructions:

-1. rill.yaml for project-wide context, such as instructions on how to use Rill MCP Server
+rill.yamlfor project-wide context, such as instructions on how to use Rill MCP Server- Every metrics view YAML (

 You can look at one of our example projects to see how these are used.
 Experiment with the instructions and see what works best for your requirements.